JagarJaguar/startup/notes.md

 - Deployed the Simon HTML to my [websites](https://simon.jagarchat.com/) subdomain (simon).
 - Got the base web pages down and added the header to every website page.
 - Database placeholder will be username storage and saved messages.
+- Chatting placeholder will also possibly use emoji API if chatting service does not already include emoji selection.